johnlindquist/javascript-book/chapters/fundamentals/arrays.md

 to the right so that if you want the first letter, you're asking for the letter between `0` and `1`.

-We can further demonstrate this with `.slice`:
+We can further demonstrate this with `.slice`. `.slice` takes a start index and and end index and gives you every character in-between:
 ```js
 //The letter between 0 and 1 is the first letter
 const getFirstLetter = word => word.slice(0, 1)